emperorpenguincat/Public-Writeups/UniVsThreats CTF 2025/domain_info/README.md

 #### Fill up the host and port provided by ngrok

 We can send the request after completing the form, which looks like this.
-Ensure the file type is a `.php` so that the php webshell which will be injected later on can be recognized.
+Ensure the file type is a `.php` so that the php script which will be injected later on can be recognized.

 ![image](https://github.com/user-attachments/assets/965a1089-0260-4c5d-b0c5-08125f58bb59)